OpenModelica/OpenModelica/README.cmake.md

 `OM_ENABLE_GUI_CLIENTS` allows you to enable/disable the configuration and build of the qt based GUI clients and their dependencies.
 These include: OMEdit, OMNotebook, OMParser, OMPlot, OMShell.
 You will need to install and make available the necessary packages (and their dependencies) such as the Qt libs, OpenSceneGraph, OpenThreads ...

 ### 4.1.2.
 OpenModelica/OMCompiler Options
 `OM_OMC_ENABLE_CPP_RUNTIME` allows you to enable/disable the building of the C++ based simulation runtime.
-This will require multiple Boost library components (file_system, program_options, ...)
+This requires multiple Boost library components (file_system, program_options, ...)

 `OM_OMC_ENABLE_FORTRAN` allows you to enable/disable Fortran support.
-If your system does not have a Fortran compile you can disable this.
+If your system does not have a Fortran compiler you can disable this.
 Fortran is required if you enable IPOPT support (`OM_OMC_ENABLE_IPOPT`).

 `OM_OMC_ENABLE_IPOPT` allows you to enable/disable support for dynamic optimization support with Ipopt.
 Enabling this requires having a working Fortran compiler.